 What are the types of EV charging connectors?

 You’ll need to know which charging connector your EV uses to find the right charging station and adapter to use to properly charge up your vehicle.
 Today, most battery electric vehicles are already equipped to handle DC fast charging technology, but always check your vehicle’s charging connector before you plug in.
-There are three main DC fact charging connector types: CHAdeMO, CCS and Tesla.
+There are three main DC fact charging connector types: CHAdeMO, CCS and NACS.
+As the industry evolves, there is an effort underway to consolidate DC Fast charging connectors to provide a more seamless charging experience for EV drivers.

 Understanding the maximum power level that your EV can safely charge at and the power of the charger you plug into is important to ensure the smoothest charging experience.
 Discover more quick tips to improve your charging experience here.